Hospital nurses are increasingly faced with caring for highly complex acute patients with quickly changing healthcare needs.

 Critical care nursing is an exciting opportunity, along with a huge responsibility.

 “There’s a lot of knowledge base that needs to be undertaken, and that’s why certification is such a great idea,” said Christie, who became CCRN-certified in 1972.

-The CCRN/PCCN exam is a well-validated, comprehensive and difficult exam.
-For nurses who work only in coronary care, the neurological part of the test might be daunting, for example.
+The CCRN and PCCN exams are well-validated, comprehensive, and difficult exams.
+For nurses who work only in coronary care, the neurological part of the CCRN exam might be daunting, for example.
 Even nurses who have the comprehensive experience have to be up to date on evidence-based and best practices, according to Christie.

 What’s new?
 Pretty much everything